Papazian/MADS_Capstone/README.md

 Open the corresponding `.ipynb` notebook in Jupyter and select **Run All** to execute the notebook and reproduce the analysis, results, and figures.

+The unsupervised topic modeling analysis uses the df_filtered dataset created by the NLP analysis notebook.
+Therefore, run the NLP notebook first to generate the filtered dataset before running the unsupervised learning notebook.

 ## Predictive Model Implementation

 In addition to the analysis notebooks, we also created a Streamlit web application based on our supervised learning models.